FVPukay/FVPukay/README.md

 ### Hi, I'm Fred 👋
 I'm currently a JavaScript / React Developer at Meta.
+I particularly excel at prototyping products and getting early versions to customers for feedback.

 My specialties are developer and productivity tooling.
 <!--